Skip to main content

 Egypt

-Pyramid of Teti (6th Dynasty, ca. 2323–2291 BCE) Recitation № 280 we read: «O you in charge of bread production, who belong to the flood, commend Teti to Fetekte, cupbearer of the Sun, that he may commend Teti to the Sun himself and the Sun may commend Teti to those in charge of provisioning.
+In the funerary inscriptions of the Old Kingdom, specifically in the Pyramid of Teti (6th Dynasty, ca. 2323–2291 BCE), Recitation № 280 states: «O you in charge of bread production, who belong to the flood, commend Teti to Fetekte, cupbearer of the Sun, that he may commend Teti to the Sun himself and the Sun may commend Teti to those in charge of provisioning.
 When he takes a bite he will give (some) to Teti, when he takes a sip he will give (some) to Teti, and Teti will go to sleep sound every day.» (2007AllenJP:92).

-On stele CG 20718, dedicated to the 13th Dynasty official Senebsumai as treasurer, mention is also made of Henmes, «chamber keeper and cupbearer», a prominent middle-ranking official during the reigns of Sobekhotep III, Neferhotep I, and Sobekhotep IV (2019StefanovićD:275-276).
+Beyond religious liturgy, administrative titles confirm the importance of these roles in the royal court.
+On stele CG 20718 — dedicated to the 13th Dynasty official Senebsumai as treasurer — mention is made of Henmes, a «chamber keeper and cupbearer».
+Henmes was a prominent middle-ranking official who served during the reigns of Sobekhotep III, Neferhotep I, and Sobekhotep IV (2019StefanovićD:275–276).

 2 And Pharaoh was wroth against his two officers, against the chief of the butlers, and against the chief of the bakers.